Irish premier visits site of petrol station explosion that killed 10 people

 “Words on their own will not console someone who has lost a loved one and we have to be with them.
 We will be with them for quite some time.”

-Sinn Fein President Mary Lou McDonald, the leader of Ireland’s main opposition party, also visited the scene on Saturday evening.
+Sinn Fein President Mary Lou McDonald, the leader of Ireland’s main opposition party, also visited Creeslough on Saturday evening, as did the country’s deputy premier Tanaiste Leo Varadkar.

+The political leaders later joined emergency service members and local residents for a service for the victims at a nearby church.

 At a media conference in Milford, Co Donegal on Saturday afternoon, Garda Superintendent David Kelly said: “At this point in time we have to keep an open mind in how we investigate this but our information at this point in time is pointing towards a tragic accident.”